EU Transport Policy

 Our work on rail transport policy

-Regulation 1371/2007 on passengers’ rights and obligation gives all passengers certain rights when travelling by train, including compensation in case of delay and cancellation.
+Regulation (EU) 2021/782 on rail passengers’ rights and obligations gives all passengers certain rights when traveling by train, including compensation in case of delay and cancellation.
 It also includes a specific chapter on the rights of passengers with disabilities and passengers with reduced mobility and particularly features the right to transport and the right to assistance.

 In case the mobility equipment of a disabled passenger is damaged, lost or destroyed, the passenger has the right to full compensation.